 14. Other good and just cause in the best interest of the public schools of the Commonwealth of Virginia.

+B. The Board of Education shall revoke the license of any person for whom it has received a notice of dismissal or resignation pursuant to subsection F of § 22.1-313 of the Code of Virginia and, in the case of a person who is the subject of a founded complaint of child abuse or neglect, after all rights to any administrative appeal provided by § 63.2-1526 of the Code of Virginia have been exhausted.

-B. Procedures.
+C. Procedures.

 1. A complaint may be filed by anyone, but it shall be the duty of a division superintendent, principal, or other responsible school employee to file a complaint in any case in which he has knowledge that a basis for the revocation of a license exists, as set forth in subsection A of this section.
 The person making the complaint shall submit the complaint in writing to the appropriate division superintendent.
 If the subject of the complaint is the division superintendent, the person making the complaint may submit the complaint to the chair of the local school board.

-2. Upon receipt of the complaint against the holder of a license, a division superintendent or his duly authorized representative shall immediately and thoroughly investigate the complaint.
+2. Upon receipt of the complaint against the holder of a license, a division superintendent or his duly authorized representative shall conduct an immediate and thorough investigation of any complaint alleging that a license holder has engaged in conduct that may form the basis for the revocation of his license.
 If, on the basis of such investigation, the division superintendent finds the complaint to be without merit, he shall so notify the complaining party or parties in writing and then close his file on the matter.
 This action shall be final unless the local school board, on its own motion, votes to proceed to a hearing on the complaint.

-C. Petition for revocation.
-Should the division superintendent or local school board conclude that there is reasonable cause to believe that a basis for revocation of the license exists , the license holder shall be notified of the complaint by a written petition for license signed by the division superintendent.
+D. Petition for revocation.
+Upon completing an investigation,should the division superintendent or local school board conclude that there is reasonable cause to believe that the license holder has engaged in conduct that forms the basis for revocation of a license, the license holder shall be notified of the complaint by a written petition for license signed by the division superintendent.
 A copy of such petition shall be sent by certified mail, return receipt requested, to the license holder's last known address.
+The school board shall proceed to a hearing on such petition for revocation within 90 days of the mailing of a copy of the petition to the license holder, unless the license holder requests the cancellation of his license in accordance with these regulations; and the school board shall provide a copy of the investigative file and such petition for revocation to the Superintendent of Public Instruction at the time that the hearing is scheduled.

-D. Form of petition.
+E. Form of petition.
 The petition for the revocation of a license shall set forth:

 1. The name and last known address of the person against whom the petition is being filed;